OUR BOARD OF DIRECTORS

 DIRECTOR

-Susan, M.Sc., RSLP is the Director of the Victoria Voice and Swallow Clinic.
+Susan, M.Sc., RSLP, is the Director of the Victoria Voice and Swallow Clinic.

 She works with adults and adolescents who have voice, upper airway and cognitive communication challenges following stroke or traumatic brain injury.